 This indicates the overwhelming desire for low-effort, low-friction service interactions.
 It’s also an indication of how much consumers value their time.
 Not only that; 68% of consumers who used a messaging channel to contact a business preferred it to using either phone or email.

-Contact Centers Meet Sky-High Expectations with SMS Text Messaging
+Contact Centers Meet Sky-High Expectations with SMS Messages

 Using messaging channels for customer service also satisfies those who prefer not to speak with an agent or navigate multiple menu options.